Victim: Teens stole car, ate pizza, before cops caught them

-UNION CITY, Ga. — Felicia Evans says she was robbed by teenagers who schemed to ambush her when she arrived to deliver a pizza.
+UNION CITY, Ga. — Felicia Evans said she was robbed by teenagers who schemed to ambush her when she arrived to deliver a pizza.

 "You know, they tell you to trust your instincts.
 That day, I didn't," she said.
 She said the boy outside produced a gun and demanded her possessions.

-Evans says she had a phone, a few dollars cash, and a pizza.
+Evans said she had a phone, a few dollars cash, and a pizza.
 The thieves took all three.
-They drove off in her Ford Fusion – then, she says, they stopped to eat the pizza.
-She says police found them inside her stolen car within minutes.
+They drove off in her Ford Fusion – then, she said, they stopped to eat the pizza.
+She said police found them inside her stolen car within minutes.

 Then police found video – where one of the teens bragged about what they’d done.

+RELATED: 'I just shot that [expletive]': Defendant bragged of violent robbery of pizza delivery driver in cellphone video

-Prosecutors say DeQuandre Weaver was fourteen when the video was shot.
-This week a judge sentenced Weaver, now 16, to serve twenty years in prison for a list of felonies.
+Prosecutors say DeQuandre Weaver was 14 when the video was shot.
+This week a judge sentenced Weaver, now 16, to serve 20 years in prison for a list of felonies.
 He was sentenced as an adult.

 A judge also sentenced Tyyneefah Wells, now 18 and Anthony Cleveland, now 15.